Skip to main content

 OECD

 Czechia has been a member of the Organisation for Economic Co-operation and Development (OECD) since 1995.
 The membership allows the country to take part in multilateral international cooperation between the OECD member states, including in the area of education.
-The Ministry of Education, Youth and Sports has its representatives on the Education Policy Committee, the Governing Board of the Centre for Educational Research and Innovation (CERI) and the Governing Board of the Programme on Institutional Management in Higher Education (IMHE).
+The Ministry of Education, Youth and Sports has its representatives in the governing bodies of the Directorate for Education and Skills, namely in the Education Policy Committee, the Governing Board of the Centre for Educational Research and Innovation (CERI).
+In the two OECD projects listed below - PISA and PIAAC, representatives of the Ministry participate in the Steering Board meetings.

 In the long term, Czechia has been participating in the following two activities: the Indicators of Education Systems (INES) programme, which aims above all to allow a quantitative comparison between all member countries and in many cases also non-member countries, and the Programme for International Student Assessment (PISA), which aims to survey the knowledge and skills of 15-year-olds in their mother tongue, mathematics and science subjects.